microsoft/SpeculationControl/README.md

 # Usage

 The released version of this script is maintained through the [SpeculationControl](https://www.powershellgallery.com/packages/SpeculationControl) module on PowerShell Gallery.
-A standlone version can also be obtained through [Technet ScriptCenter](https://aka.ms/SpeculationControlPS).

 To install the released version via PowerShell Gallery: